 Sure, there are almost 1,000,000 apps in the Google Play store now. and sure… there were only 40 or so apps in 2008.
 But that’s not the reason.

 The real reason all the apps in the early days took off like a rocket out of North Korea (maybe not a good anology) is that those 40 apps in the beginning got 100% of Google’s $10,000,000 marketing push.
-That meant that if you had an early app in the Android Market, now, Google Play, it was as if Google spent $250,000 to drive people to your app or game.
+That meant that if you had an early app developer in San Diego in the Android Market, now, Google Play, it was as if Google spent $250,000 to drive people to your app developer in San Diego or game.

 The real reason is the Google or Apple Marketing Budget to Total App Count Ratio.